jantursky/orderlord-help-kds/docs/troubleshooting/report-your-problem.md

 - When you select any **gmail.com** option, click on the <span class="text-green-100">**OK**</span> button.
 The report will start to send information about the problem also with additional data, like _application database_ (for testing purposes), _basic information about Android device_, etc.

 {% include img.html name="section_report_problem_6.png" %}

+- <span class="text-red-200">if you receive an **"Email not allowed"** error while sending a message, the email account you used to send the report is not enabled for Gmail.
+Enable this option in your Google Account settings, ask your Google Account administrator to enable this option, or create a new personal Google Account that should have this option enabled automatically.
+After enabling this option, select **"Reset Google Account"** when sending the report and try sending the report again.</span>